10 Tips for Creating a Routine as a new Mom

 Every 2 hours or as needed according to every child care center that I have visited.
 This keeps Baby comfortable, happy, and healthy.
 I think of it the way I would treat myself.
 I know that I would be uncomfortable sitting in my own mess, so I tend to change Baby as soon as I see that she’s wet.

-2 – 3 hours.
-When I asked Baby’s doctor this very question, her only suggestion was not to allow Baby to sleep past 5 pm.
-At first, I didn’t adhere to this, but now I do with a few exceptions.
+Typically, a baby should nap for 2–3 hours.
+When I asked my baby’s doctor this very question, her only suggestion was not to let Baby sleep past 5 pm.
+At first, I didn’t stick to this, but now I do—well, with a few exceptions.

-If Baby is sick, then I let her sleep as much as she can regardless of the time.
-If Baby is super stimulated and exhausted, I’ll let her sleep until 6 pm but not much later; otherwise, she will be wide awake until 10 pm.
+If Baby is sick, I let her sleep as much as she needs, no matter the time.
+If she’s really overstimulated and exhausted, I’ll allow her to nap until 6 pm, but no later, or she’ll be wide awake until 10 pm.

-And Daughter number three slept an average of 8 hours.
-So if your baby sleeps a lot or doesn’t sleep as much as you would like, remember that each baby is their own person, and they get the sleep they need in most cases.
+So, if your baby sleeps a lot or doesn’t sleep as much as you’d like, remember that every baby is unique.
+Most of the time, they get the sleep they need.

 One of the most helpful tips in successfully putting Baby down for a nap was to treat nap time the same way you treat bedtime.
 This was eye-opening.
 Of course!
 Why hadn’t I thought of this before?
 For some reason, I had created two different routines, even though the objective was the same.

 Once we started incorporating the same practices at nap time that we do at bedtime, Baby was much more comfortable with nap time.
-For example, in her sleep sack at nap time, I started putting Baby in her sleep time, making the room as dark as I could during the day and playing the same bedtime playlist.
+I started putting Baby in her sleep sack at nap time, making the room as dark as possible, and playing the same bedtime playlist.

-Make a bath time playlist.
-I use Amazon music, but you can use any free music app or youtube.
-My thought was that before Baby and I could communicate, if I were to play the same songs when we started an activity, then she would understand what was happening.
+I use Amazon Music for this, but you can create a playlist on any free music app or youtube.
+My thought was that, before Baby and I could communicate, if I played the same songs when we started an activity, then she would start to recognize what was happening.

-It has worked beautifully thus far.
-This is also beneficial to share with grandparents or babysitters.
+This has been great to share with grandparents or babysitters.
 When my mom was watching Baby for us, she said that baby calmed down as soon as she started playing the bedtime song list.
 It’s comforting and familiar to Baby.

-Read to Baby anyway.
-Even if they aren’t able to sit still or show interest, it’s good for them to see you reading.
+Reading to Baby every day, if they aren’t able to sit still or show interest, is good for their developing minds.
+A Kumon instructor recommended to read 1000 books before kindergarten.
+This program reinforced the habit of reading for your little one.
 Find fun board books with colors, sounds, flaps, moveable parts, a mirror, anything that grabs their attention.
-Here are a few of my favorites.